 If You Feel Miserable, You Probably Haven’t Put Enough Effort into Loving Yourself

 I’ve spent very little time in my life loving myself.
 I’ve berated myself.
 I’ve judged myself.
 I’ve abused myself with substances and behaviors that at first made me feel better, but in time always made me feel worse.
-I’ve finally found that self-hate doesn’t work … but self-love does.
+I’ve finally found that self-hate doesn’t work … but self-love works miracles.

 I now see the kinder I am to myself, the happier I am.
 The more compassion I extend towards myself, the more compassionate I am towards everyone else I encounter … and not just close loved ones or friends who are easy to love … I’m even more compassionate with people who would have made me bonkers in the past.